For more information on becoming a sponsor contact

 The Moth Ball® was started in 2012 by Terri Holley, Alison Lebovitz, and a dedicated committee and was an instant success.
 Inspiration for the Moth Ball® came when Lebovitz’s husband Alan dared her to wear her wedding dress to dinner for the couple’s anniversary.
 When the couple ran into then co-chair Terri Holley, the idea for a new fundraiser was born.
 “We talked about how much fun it would be to dare others to wear their old dresses too, and how an event like that would make a great fundraiser for women’s causes within our community — and the rest, as they say, is fashion history,” Lebovitz says.

 The Moth Ball®’s fundraising mission is to select a different beneficiary each year that is a nonprofit in Hamilton County whose work has a positive impact on women.
 Since its inception in 2012, a special group of sponsors and women between the ages of 21 and 91 have attended the event and helped to gift over $365k to support other women.

 In 2015, Terri and Alison graciously asked CityScope® magazine to help further the event’s great success along with a great group of community volunteers.
-Thank you to everyone who joined us in 2020, and we can’t wait to see you again on May 12, 2022!
+Thank you to everyone who joined us in 2020, and we can’t wait to see you again at the next Moth Ball®!

 Beneficiaries of the Moth Ball® by CityScope® are chosen annually by a committee formed of local volunteers and event organizers.
 Eligible organizations must be a nonprofit in good standing with 501c3 status, whose work is based in Hamilton County, Tennessee and have a positive impact on the lives of women in this community.